 Thomas V. Linguanti represents clients in complex tax controversies and tax litigation.
 He assists clients in determining the appropriate strategy in disputes with the US Internal Revenue Service during audit, alternative dispute resolution proceedings, and trial and appellate litigation.
 Tom represents both US and non-US corporations, as well as individuals.
 He began his tax litigation career as a trial and appellate attorney in the Tax Division of the US Department of Justice.

-Tom has nearly three decades of experience representing clients before the US Tax Court, federal district and bankruptcy courts, federal appeals courts, the US Court of Federal Claims, and in briefing matters before the US Supreme Court.
+Tom has more than three decades of experience representing clients before the US Tax Court, federal district and bankruptcy courts, federal appeals courts, the US Court of Federal Claims, and in briefing matters before the US Supreme Court.

 Tom is a frequent speaker at conferences and seminars on various aspects of federal tax controversies and negotiation strategies.
 He currently serves as a teaching faculty member of the National Institute for Trial Advocacy (NITA) and regularly teaches advocacy skills to government, public interest, and private firm lawyers.
 Before joining Morgan Lewis, Tom was a partner in the tax practice of another global law firm, where he was chair of its North American Tax Practice Group Management Committee.